orta/awesome-typescript-derived-languages/README.md

 #### Mini Typescript

-Mini Typescript (_yes, with the lowercase-s_) is a miniature version of the TypeScript compiler, built with the goal of helping you unedrstand the compiler architcture of the main TypeScript compiler
+Mini Typescript (_yes, with the lowercase-s_) is a miniature version of the TypeScript compiler, built with the goal of helping you understand the compiler architcture of the main TypeScript compiler

 - [Repo](https://github.com/sandersn/mini-typescript).